nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 is it contained and what surrounds it.In JavaScript where you write something is important.

 ### Execution Context wrapper to help manage the code that is running.
--There are lots of lexical environments, areas of the code that you look at physically, but which one is currently running is managed via execution contexts.
+- There are lots of lexical environments, areas of the code that you look at physically, but which one is currently running is managed via execution contexts.
 - Execution context contains your running code, but it can also contain things beyond what you've written in your code  because remember that your code is being translated by a syntax parser.Basically the scope of the code.
 - An example:
 ```JavaScript